ValentinaStr/CurrencyExchangeRatesProviderService/README.md

 - **Fixer.io API**: [URL](http://fixer.io)
 - **ExchangeRatesAPI.io**: [URL](https://exchangeratesapi.io)

 At startup, the service fetches the latest available exchange rates for supported currencies from both providers.
-The data is then stored in both the **cache** and the **PostgreSQL database**, and it is updated **every hour**.
+The data is then stored the best available exchange rates in both the **cache** and the **PostgreSQL database**, and it is updated **every hour**.

 ## 🎓 Requirements